 What is the purpose of the teacher competencies?

-The teacher competencies are designed to articulate the skills and mindsets necessary for our teachers to succeed in an innovative school where relationships are the foundation and designing competency-based, personalized, engaging, and impactful learning experiences for students is the context through which we can prepare our students for success in the world we live in today.
+The teacher competencies are designed to articulate the skills and mindsets necessary for our teachers to succeed in an innovative school where relationships are the foundation and designing competency-based, personalized, engaging, and impactful learning experiences for students is the context through which we can prepare our students for success in our world today.
 In order for innovation and change to be successful, we must first start with ourselves—the adults who are leading the change.
-We must do the personal and professional work required to persevere through the challenges and setbacks we will inevitably face as we try to reimagine school and we must embrace the mindset that we are all lifelong learners.
+We must do the personal and professional work required to persevere through the challenges and setbacks we will inevitably face.
+As we try to reimagine school, we must embrace the mindset that we are all lifelong learners.

 How should the teacher competencies be used?

 The teacher competencies are meant to be used as a coaching, goal-setting, and self-reflection tool for teachers.
 We are thinking that instead of teachers rating themselves just on a level, it would be more interesting to rate at the indicator level, more like a checklist.
-It is possible to be working on indicators of a skill within different levels and we think it will more be interesting to track growth at the indicator level.
-It would also be interesting to collect data on the indicators in which our teachers are rating themselves both on the higher and lower levels.
+This would allow us to track growth at the indicator level, as it is possible to be working on different levels of indicators within a skill.
+It would also be interesting to collect teachers’ self-reported data on the indicators in which our teachers rate themselves both high and low.
 This data could inform PD, Summer Design Institute sessions, resource development, etc.

 How do the levels work?

 The levels (Novice, Developing, Proficient, Expert/Mentor) are meant to describe where you are in doing this work and should not be equated to years of teaching.
 A teacher who has been teaching for 15 years but has never done restorative practices or designed instruction for impact will be a novice in those areas.
 And that is how it should be.
-We are committed to transparent and honest assessment for both adults and students about where were are with this work and where we are committed to supporting both personal and professional growth.
+Honest and transparent assessment allows schools to design and differentiate professional development opportunities to support all teachers in their personal and professional growth.

 TC.1 Building Relationships: I can build trusting relationships with students, families, and colleagues and consistently implement trauma-informed and restorative practices and culturally responsive teaching.